IzoldaIU/dataanalytics/README.md

-The purpose of this repository is to provide information on the final project and weekly exercises for the Applied Data Science Course.
+The purpose of this repository is to provide information on the weekly exercises for the Applied Data Science Course.

 Repository and Owner Information: